hatz2/PhoenixAPI/README.md

     "monster_id": 2307
 }
 ```
-* Description: Attack a monster with the given skill.
+* `Description`: Attack a monster with the given skill.
 * `monster_id`: ID of the monster you want to attack
 * `skill_id`: ID of the skill you want to use.
 ```json